thisisqubika/java-coding-challenge/ANSWERS.md

 - Add the util class JacksonXmlDataConvert to convert XML file data to DTOs

 ## C - Expose data with a RESTful API
+- Added Jackson annotation to support bidirectional relationships and get the entity as a json object

 ## D - Adding images